-Bruce Lee once said, “I’m not scared of the man who has practiced 10,000 kicks.
-I’m scared of the man who has practiced one kick 10,000 times.”
+Bruce Lee once said, “I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times.”

 This is the key to SAT/ACT success.
 It’s why most SAT/ACT boot camps fail.
 It’s why classroom programs rarely work.
 It’s why most self-guided study also falters.
 Almost everyone has this strange belief that doing more practice tests or more practice questions will automatically improve their score to the desired target.